Babies 0–9 months old with the full mutation, and their caregivers, are needed for a research study.

 If your family is eligible and decides to participate in the intervention study, over the next 6–9 months, you will participate from home in weekly or bi-weekly virtual visits (approx. 60 min.) with a trained early interventionist.
 Topics to be covered include education about Fragile X and early development, parent-child activities, and opportunities for discussion about developmental concerns.
 Technology (if needed) and play materials will be mailed to families.
 With parent permission, researchers will collaborate with community-based early intervention providers to increase support.

-Six assessments, which include parent questionnaires, will take place at study entry and at ages 6 months, 1 year, 18 months, 2 years, and 3 years (approximately).
-If possible, these may include developmental assessments with the baby at the family’s home.
+Assessments, which include parent questionnaires, will take place at study entry and approximately every 6 months up to 3 years of age.
+If possible, these may include developmental assessments with the child at the family’s home.

 The following is a list of some of the direct assessments and parent questionnaires that may be completed over the course of the study.